ABC-iRobotics/ros_course_materials_en/docs/06_roslaunch.md

     ---

-2. Add the `turtlesim_controller` node written in the previous lesson to the launch file.
+2. Add the `turtlesim_controller` node written in the previous lesson to the launch file, so the first turtle is controlled by this node, and the second copies its movement.
 The turtle to be controlled can be set using `namespace` or `remappings`.

     ---

-5. Build the workspace:
+3. Build the workspace:

     ```bash
     cd ros2_ws